 Or, if you already have website legals (even if you’ve ‘borrowed’ them from elsewhere), have them reviewed.

 The most important thing to remember with website legals is that you need to communicate to your clients and website visitors:

 - how you want the website interactions (including sales) to occur

 - how you intend the content to be used.

 If you don’t do that, you leave your website and business wide open to abuse and inappropriate use of your content on your website.

 Work with me to create your website legals so that you can be proud of your legals and know that they represent your beautiful business well.
-Book your free 15-minute consultation now.
+Book your free Quick Chat now.